General Classical Music Trivia

 Answer: Middle Romantic

-Question: What kind of 'Concerto' did Alban Berg compose during the Atonal era?
+Question: What kind of concerto did Alban Berg cook up when music stopped following the rules?

 Answer: Violin